-A. Student Concerns/Complaints (www.xula.edu/reportingstudentconcern)

-Xavier University practices a mutually respectful environment conducive to student learning and development.
+A. Student Concerns/Complaints (www.xula.edu/reportingstudentconcern) Xavier University practices a mutually respectful environment conducive to student learning and development.
 In doing so, the University acknowledges that students can offer valuable information about the performance of the university in meeting goals and providing services as art of our mission.
 Consistent with this aim, the University invites feedback and is committed to addressing student dissatisfaction.
 Each college generally presents their policies and procedures at Orientation or in catalogs or handbooks.
-When a problem or issue arises, students are advised to seek information and assistance through the various processes and procedures, including student governance organizations, instituted to receive and respond to student concerns regarding faculty/staff, another student, programs or services.
+When a problem or issue arises, students are advised to seek information and assistance through the various processes and procedures, including student governance organizations, instituted to receive and services.